cktang88/viz-proj/process-book/process.md

 2. Convert both those text files to `.csv` format via [browserling](https://www.browserling.com/tools/text-to-csv).
 Result is:
    [header csv](/src/data/zoo-header.csv) and [body csv](src/data/zoo-body.csv).

-3. Convert the tabular data to
+3. Convert the tabular data to a good data representation using JS objects.
+In the code, we ended up deciding to use an object to represent headers, an array of elements representing pixels, and

 Implementation